mosaic-design-system/docs/src/mosaic/ux-strategy-at-advanced.md

   * The highest level of visual consistency.
 A product that fully utilises the components and patterns from the Mosaic Design System and can take advantage of themes.

 Once the visual consistency level of an application has been obtained, a plan can be made alongside product management to target a higher version and an initiative added to the roadmap.
 The work can then be undertaken with help from the UI Development team.

+Once visual consistency of level 3 or higher has been obtained (ideally 6 wherever possible, but 3 also pertains to applications where latest styling is implemented but perhaps not using Mosaic components for pragmatic reasons) then further work should be undertaken in conjunction with the UX Design team to build pattern re-use into the application.
+The major functions of the product can be assessed and common functionality and user behaviour streamlined by using repeatable design patterns (for example, file upload, table/grid manipulation, viewing a persons/profile or record,  updating contact and user information etc.)